jstralko/tomee-poc/README.md

 This is POC and I'm only concern about is showing off the JavaEE functionality in TomEE.

 To start:
-(git clone, but if you are running you probably already cloned this project.)
+(git clone, but if you are reading you probably already cloned this project.)

 $> cd server/
 $> ./build.sh && ./run.sh && ./shell.sh